Christopher A. Wray

-Christopher Asher Wray (born December 17, 1966) is an American attorney who is the eighth Director of the Federal Bureau of Investigation, serving since 2017.
+Christopher Asher Wray (born December 17, 1966) is an American attorney who served as the eighth director of the Federal Bureau of Investigation (FBI) from 2017 to 2025.
+He was nominated by President Donald Trump to replace James Comey.
+He was confirmed by the U.S. Senate on July 30.
+Wray took office on August 2, 2017 to serve a 10-year term.

+Born in New York City, Wray graduated from Yale University in 1989, then attended Yale Law School.
+He joined government in 1997 as an Assistant United States Attorney for the Northern District of Georgia.
 From 2003 to 2005, Wray served as Assistant Attorney General in charge of the Criminal Division in George W. Bush's administration.
-From 2005 to 2016, he was a litigation partner with the law firm King & Spalding.
+He later was a litigation partner with the multinational law firm King & Spalding from 2005 to 2016.
+Wray is a registered Republican.

+On November 30, 2024, President-elect Donald Trump put forward Kash Patel as a nominee to replace Wray.
+Federal law specifies the term of the director of the FBI as ten years.
+Wray held office for seven years of the term.
+On December 11, Wray announced that he would resign as director in January 2025, coinciding with the conclusion of the Biden administration.

 Early life and education

-Christopher Asher Wray was born in New York City, New York.
-His father, Cecil A. Wray Jr., was a graduate of Vanderbilt University and Yale Law School, who worked as a lawyer at Debevoise & Plimpton in New York.
+Christopher Asher Wray was born in New York City.
+His father, Cecil A. Wray Jr., was a graduate of Vanderbilt University and Yale Law School who worked as a lawyer at Debevoise & Plimpton in New York City.
 His paternal grandfather, T. Cecil Wray, was the city manager of Brentwood, Tennessee from 1971 to 1973.
-His paternal great-grandfather, Taylor Malone, was also a Vanderbilt University graduate, and the co-founder and president of Malone & Hyde, "one of the South's largest wholesale grocery firms."
+His paternal great-grandfather, Taylor Malone, was also a Vanderbilt graduate, and the co-founder and president of Malone & Hyde, "one of the South's largest wholesale grocery firms."
 His maternal grandfather, Samuel E. Gates, "helped shape the laws that govern national and international airline flights" as an official of the Bureau of Air Commerce.